Zero-OS/resourcepool/autosetup/README.md

 command lines arguments to configure everything

 There is two main scripts:
-- `orchestrator-flist.sh`: build an flist which contains 0-orchestrator dependencies
+- `orchestrator-flist.sh`: builds an flist which contains 0-orchestrator dependencies
 - `autobootstrap.py`: 0-orchestrator deployment script based on Zero-OS

 ## orchestrator-flist.sh
-This script build an flist with all the needed orchestrator base files.
+This script builds an flist with all the needed orchestrator base files.

-- This script is made to be executed on a `ubuntu:16.04` fresh docker.
+- This script needs to be executed on a `ubuntu:16.04` fresh docker.
-- The script accept two **optional** arguments: `0-orchestrator-branch-name` and `0-core-branch-name`
+- The script accepts two **optional** arguments: `0-orchestrator-branch-name` and `0-core-branch-name`
-  - If no argument are set, `master` will be used
+  - If no arguments are set, `master` will be used
   - If only one argument is set, both will use this branch name
-  - If both arguments are set, they will use their respective branch
+  - If both arguments are set, the respective branches will be used
-- The result image will be located at `/tmp/archives/0-orchestrator.tar.gz`
+- The resulting image will be located at `/tmp/archives/0-orchestrator.tar.gz`

 When you have the archive, this flist needs to be merged (via the hub) with:
 - ubuntu flist, made for jumpscale based merge (eg: `gig-official-apps/ubuntu1604-for-js.flist`)
 - jumpscale with the right version needed by the orchestrator

-At the end, you'll have this flist layout:
+In the end, you'll have this flist layout:
 ```
 +- Default Ubuntu base system
  +- Jumpscale and ays flist